alperkavusturan/HtiAmazeingChallenge/docs/PlayerApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new PlayerApi();
-            var name = name_example;  // string | The name you wish to represent you in the leaderboard. (optional)
+            var name = name_example;  // string | The name you wish to represent you in the leader board.

             try
             {